-PALLAS is responsible for obtaining a licensable design, obtaining private investors, and constructing and operating the PALLAS-reactor.
+Foundation Preparation Pallas-reactor (PALLAS) is responsible for obtaining a licensable design, obtaining private investors and constructing and operating the PALLAS-reactor.

-The new reactor will, starting at 2025, be one of the most leading reactors in the world: PALLAS wil help tens of thousands patients every day by providing medical isotopes.
-These are the radioactive particles in nuclear medicine that are crucial elements in order to diagnose or treat illnesses such as heart and vascular disease and cancer.
+PALLAS will help tens of thousands of patients every day by providing medical isotopes.
+These radioactive particles in nuclear medicine are crucial elements in order to diagnose or treat illnesses such as cardiovascular disease and cancer.
 PALLAS will also be an important player in (medical) nuclear technological research.

 Design and construction